-In the 6th edition, published on 21 July 2021 and marking the 10th anniversary of the first publication of the 1st Edition of the ACER Guidance, the Agency made significant changes to the document: its structure was fully revisited to make it more intuitive, and additional content was provided on the scope of REMIT and on the core prohibitions of insider trading and market manipulation.
+OnIn the 6th edition, published on 21 July 2021 and marking the 10th anniversary of the first publication, and taking into account the expected market developments resulting from the implementation of the 1st Edition of the European Green Deal, as well as the experience gained so far, including the feedback received from NRAs, market participants and other stakeholders, the Agency considers it necessary to structurally revamp its ACER Guidance with the publication of a 6th edition.
+In this new edition, the Agency has made significant changes to the document: its structure was fully revisited to make it more intuitive, and additional content was provided on the scope of REMIT and on the core prohibitions of insider trading and market manipulation.

-In this 6.1st Edition, the Agency has reviewed the entirety of the Guidance to reflect the changes brought by the REMIT revision and the recast Gas Regulation 2024/1789.
+In this 6.1st Edition, the Agency has reviewed the entirety of the Guidance to reflect the changes brought by the REMIT revision and the recast Gas Regulation 2024/17892.
 This includes updating definitions; reflecting the enlargement of the scope of the application of REMIT; acknowledging the enhanced investigatory powers granted to ACER where necessary; adjusting the wording; and correcting outdated references.